malramsay64/phd-thesis/03_Dynamics/methods.md

 Table: The simulation conditions for each of the production simulations. {#tbl:dynamics_steps}

-Lower temperatures were not considered as hoomd is unable to count higher.
+Lower temperatures were not considered as HOOMD-blue is unable to count higher.
-Internally Hoomd uses an unsigned 32 bit integer to keep track of the step, [@hoomd_counter] which means the largest supported step size is $2^{32-1}$ or \num{~4.2e9}.
+Internally HOOMD-blue uses an unsigned 32 bit integer to keep track of the step, [@hoomd_counter] which means the largest supported step size is $2^{32-1}$ or \num{~4.2e9}.